hlomphosibeko/Zola-with-Yoga/README.md

 # Zola with Yoga!

-*Zola with Yoga* is an online yoga studio where you can relax, unwind and reset after a long day of work / school and feel refreshed for the next day.
-Customers can also purchase Yoga equipment on the website's online shop. **Zola**, a word that derives from a South African language (Zulu) meaning *'calm'* or *'peacful'*, puts an emphasis on the energy the site will bring to the customers.
-What this site is hoping to accomplish is a more calm and joyful society.
+*Zola with Yoga* is an online yoga studio where you can relax, unwind and reset after a long day of work / school and feel refreshed for the next day. **Zola**, a word that derives from a South African language (Zulu) meaning *'calm'* or *'peacful'*, puts an emphasis on the energy the site will bring to the customers.
+People are so busy in such a way that they no longer have time to go to fitness studios.
+This site hopes to help people interested in doing yoga but do not have time to travel to the actual studio.
+This site also hopes to accomplish a more calm and joyful society without having to pay more for transport.
 The target market is young and old adults, who wish to live a positive and stressless life.
+Customers who wish to keep fit but cannot afford to go to a studio.
+Customers can also purchase Yoga equipment on the website's online shop.

 <img src="README.md_docs/image-1.png">